 Essentials of Faith

 We believe the Bible to be the inspired, the only infallible, authoritative Word of God.
-We believe there is one God, eternally existent in three persons: Father, Son and Holy Spirit.
+We believe there is one God, eternally existent in three persons: Father, Son and Holy Spirit, who created all things visible and invisible.
 We believe in the deity of our Lord Jesus Christ, the Son of God, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood.
-We believe in His bodily resurrection, in His ascension into heaven, and in His personal return in power and glory.
+We believe in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory.
 We believe that for the salvation of lost and sinful people, regeneration by the Holy Spirit is absolutely essential.
-We believe that salvation is by grace through faith in Christ alone.
-We believe in the present ministry of the Holy Spirit by whose indwelling the Christian is enabled to live a godly life.
-We believe in the bodily resurrection of the lost to perdition and the saved to eternal life.
+Salvation is by grace through faith in Christ alone.
+We believe in the present ministry of the Holy Spirit by whose indwelling the Christian is enabled to live a life pleasing to God.
+We believe in the resurrection of both the saved and the lost; they that are saved unto the resurrection to eternal life and they that are lost unto the resurrection to damnation.

 We believe there is one God (Deuteronomy 6:4; 1 Timothy 2:5) in three persons – the Father, the Son, and the Holy Spirit (Matthew 3:16-17; Matthew 28:19; John 6:27; John 10:30; 1 Corinthians 3:16); one in nature, attributes, and glory.
 These three are one God (2 Corinthians 13:14), infinite (Acts 17:24), eternal (Hebrews 1:8), unchangeable (Malachi 3:6; James 1:17), all-wise (Romans 11:33), all-powerful (Isaiah 40), all-knowing (Psalm 147:5), holy (Isaiah 6:3), just (Psalm 9:16), loving (1 John 4:7-21), merciful (Psalms 118; Psalms 136; Hebrews 4:16), gracious (Romans 3:23-24; Galatians 3:18), good (Psalm 100:5), and true (Isaiah 45:19).
 He is everywhere present, yet not part of His creation (Psalm 139:7-12).